andyleggett/website/README.md

 A [Jekyll](https://github.com/mojombo/jekyll) site.

 ## Author
-Created by [Andy Leggett] of andyleggett.co.uk(http://andyleggett.co.uk), a one man operation out of Stirling in the UK.
+Created by Andy Leggett of andyleggett.co.uk(http://andyleggett.co.uk), a one man operation out of Stirling in the UK (but probably not united for much longer - boo!).

 ## Copyright & License